 This post may contain affiliate links.
 Please read our disclosure policy.

 Homemade garlic bread is hands-down the best.
-You can make it as garlicky and buttery as you like, and even throw on somes extras if you like.
+You can make it as garlicky and buttery as you like, and even throw on some extras if you like.

 Some of my favorite variations include:

-- Adding mozzarella for some stretchy cheese goodness.
+- Adding mozzarella before baking for some stretchy cheese goodness.

-- Replacing the parsley with chopped cilantro or a mixture of both (this works great served with spicy chicken or a Thai curry).
+- Replace the parsley with chopped cilantro or a mixture of both (this works great served with spicy chicken or a Thai curry).

-I also love to dust the raw pizzas with fine semolina before topping with the garlic butter.
-This give the finished bread a delicious crispier coating.
+I also love to dust the raw pizzas with fine semolina before topping them with the garlic butter.
+This gives the finished bread a delicious crispier coating.
 However, you can just dust with a little more flour if you don’t have any semolina.

 - 1 tsp salt